survivebycoding/ASAPP/README.md

 3. URLdownload.m
 4. kegg_compound_list.mat

-The ID_extraction is the main file that needs to be executed

 The ID_extraction is the main file that needs to be executed.

 The kegg_compound_list.mat file is the database of different compounds available in KEGG database and their respective identifiers in the format C*****.